strmprivacy/docs/docs/01-overview/02-pii.md

 ---
-title: Personally Identifiable Information
+title: Personal Data
 hide_table_of_contents: false
 ---

-The principles upon which STRM Privacy has been built, revolve around personally identifiable information, and the handling of these data.
-This section explains what personally identifiable information is, why it is important to treat these data differently from others and what the challenges are.
+The principles upon which STRM Privacy has been built, revolve around personal data, and the handling of it.
+This section explains what personal data and personally identifiable information are, why it is important to treat this data differently from non-personal data and what the challenges are.

-# Personally Identifiable Information (PII)
+# Personal data and Personally Identifiable Information (PII)

+Privacy as a concept applies to personal data.
+This can be both *your data*, and *data indicating it's you* (PII).
 Following along with [the Wikipedia article](https://en.wikipedia.org/wiki/Personal_data) we see that PII data is *any information ... that can be used to distinguish or trace an individuals' identity*.

 Legally the concept of PII data is not utilized by the European GDPR